zephyr-data-specs/GMNS/README.md

 -	Link, segment, lane and movement time-of-day (TOD) files, that allocates usage of network elements by time-of-day and day-of-week.
 -	Signal phase and timing files, for basic implementation of traffic signals.

-Table 1 Use of the specification in macro, meso and micro models
+_Table: Use of the specification in macro, meso and micro models_

 Component of the data specification	| Macro Models	| Meso and Micro Models
 --- | --- | ---